 When to test

-You can then renew your MOT up to a month before it expires.
-The earliest date you can get your vehicle tested is printed on the pass certificate.
+You’ll then need to renew your MOT before it expires.
+The earliest date you can renew is one month before it expires - this date is printed on the pass certificate.

-You need to use an approved MOT test centre to get your MOT.
+You must use an approved MOT test centre to get your MOT.
 Only centres showing the blue sign with 3 white triangles can carry out your MOT.

 Approved centres must show an official ‘MOT Test: Fees and Appeals’ poster on a public notice board on their premises.
 This must list contact details for your local DVSA area office.